thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-25-crop-selection.md

 Cleaned dataset size: 2000
 ```

-Recommended Models Based on Low Correlation and Small Dataset:
-- Since the correlation among features is minor, models that do not rely heavily on linear relationships and can handle non-linear patterns would be more appropriate.
+Recommended models for this small dataset based on the key insights from the EDA step above:
-- Since the dataset is small, we will start with XGBoost (an advanced tree-based model which is robust to multicollinearity) and compare its performance with a baseline using a simple K-Nearest Neighbors (KNN) model.
+- Since the dataset is small, we will begin by using XGBoost instead of a deep neural network and compare its performance against a baseline model using K-Nearest Neighbors (KNN).

 ```python
 # Define parameter grids for XGBoost and LightGBM